Drought and rising heat bring unusual wildfire warnings in northern Europe

 In neighboring Finland, the Finnish Meteorological Institute this week warned of dry terrain and a “high risk” of forest fires in most of the country, with a “very high risk” in southwestern Finland and the Aaland islands in the Baltic Sea.
 Both Sweden and Finland are mostly covered by forests.

-Similar warnings have been issued in Norway, Denmark and the Baltic countries.
-Campfires are banned in much of the region.
+Similar warnings have been issued in Norway, Denmark and the Baltic countries while Scotland has put in place its fourth wildfire warning in three weeks.
+Campfires are banned or discouraged in affected areas.

 Experts say the drought could be related to the transition of La Nina to El Nino climatic conditions in the Pacific, which shifts weather patterns across the world, and often leads to dry summers in northern Europe.